-No. Codes are not required when residents are logging cases.
 The ACGME-I Case Log System uses descriptors to identify and log cases.
-The Review Committee-International will evaluate graduate resident cases based on descriptions of the procedures, not the codes.
+The Review Committee-International will evaluate graduate resident cases based on descriptions of the procedures including the type of procedure and the area where the procedure was performed.